talkjs/tutorials/how-to-archive-a-conversation/how-to-archive-a-conversation.md

 Now add a second custom conversation action with a **Name** of "unarchive" and a **Label** of "Unarchive conversation".

-If you're using a preset theme, you should now a new **Archive conversation** and **Unarchive conversation** options in the menu at the top of your conversation:
+If you're using a preset theme, you should now see new **Archive conversation** and **Unarchive conversation** options in the menu at the top of your conversation:

 !! add 2-archive-conversation-ui.jpg